Davidsbündler

-The Davidsbündler (League of David) was a music society created by German Romantic composer Robert Schumann in his writings.
-It was inspired by literary societies, real and imagined ones, such as the Serapionsbrüder (The Serapion Brethren) of ETA Hoffmann, however as Richard Taruskin noted, the concept was most realized in Schumann's reviews of his fellow composers and their aesthetic styles.
-The illusory group was created to defend the cause of contemporary music against its detractors to whom Schumann routinely called philistine.
+The Davidsbündler (League of David) was a fictitious musical society created by German Romantic composer Robert Schumann and exposed in his writings.
+It was inspired by literary societies, real and imagined, such as the Serapionsbrüder (The Serapion Brethren) of ETA Hoffmann, however as Richard Taruskin noted, the concept was most realized in Schumann's reviews of his fellow composers and their aesthetic styles.
+The illusory group was created to defend the cause of contemporary music against its detractors, which Schumann routinely referred to as philistines.

-Make Up
+Makeup

 The imagined "league" comprised mainly the warring identities within Schumann, namely Florestan, Raro, and Eusebius, respectively symbolising the extroverted and introspective sides of his personality.
-The purpose of this group, however, was expressed in Schumann's words in 1854, "In order to express different views on art, it seems appropriate to invent contrasting artistic characters."
+The purpose of this group, however, was, expressed in Schumann's words in 1854, "In order to express different views on art, it seems appropriate to invent contrasting artistic characters."

-Taruskin corresponds these three aspects in Freudian terminology, namely: id (Florestan), ego (Eusebius), and superego (Raro).
-However, the characters also revolved around Schumann's aesthetic wrestling with the more exploratory and dramatic elements of the Romantic style, of he routinely disparaged his contemporaries for their philistine traditionality, and the disapproved elements of liberated Romanticism in the case of Franz Liszt and Richard Wagner.
+Taruskin corresponds these three aspects in Freudian terminology, namely id (Florestan), ego (Eusebius), and superego (Raro).
+However, the characters also revolved around Schumann's aesthetic wrestling with the more exploratory and dramatic elements of the Romantic style.
+He routinely disparaged his contemporaries for their philistine traditionality, and the disapproved elements of liberated Romanticism in the case of Franz Liszt and Richard Wagner.
 Both Wagner and Schumann were avid reviewers during their time and views held by them radiated throughout German cultural life.